vincent-queimado/express-prisma-ts-boilerplate/readme.md

 ### Option 2 - Create your database from Hosting Cloud Service

-[ElephantSQL](https://api.elephantsql.com/) is an example of hosting cloud service for the PostgreSQL database, bypassing all those infrastructure headaches (https://api.elephantsql.com/).
+[ElephantSQL](https://api.elephantsql.com/) is a free tier hosting cloud service for the PostgreSQL database, bypassing all those infrastructure headaches (https://api.elephantsql.com/).

 Create a free instance (Tiny Turtle plan) and copy the URL in the `DATABASE_URL` variable of the `.env` file.
 The free version is limited to 20MB.